 Try to keep it simple, but avoid cliche statements.

 For example, in pop, it’s love songs about your heart being broken.
 In hip-hop, the cliche would be rapping about drugs and partying as literally almost everybody is doing the same thing.
 I mean you can still go for it but don’t expect come off as edgy or unique if that’s all you are going to bring to the table.

 You have to be smart and strategic when writing your chorus as it should be something “ear-grabbing.”
 Focus on the music first and the lyrics second.

-You see a lot of successful singer and writers who don’t really follow the rule, and that’s fine.
+You see a lot of successful singers and writers who don’t really follow the rule, and that’s fine.
 All it does is creates coherence in the lyrics and gives you the ability to emphasize certain lines.
+That’ it!

 Avoid Disingenuous Lyrics

 This is just common sense.
 Don’t sing or rap about something you don’t actually care about.
 Hip-hop would be one of the more straightforward examples.
 Rapping about guns, drugs, living in the hood and coming from nothing to everything is becoming a cliche.